DILCISBoard/E-ARK-AIP/index.md

 AIP content extracted from a TAR package.

+<a name="aip-tarpackage-manifest"></a>**AIP-TARPACKAGE-MANIFEST**: In addition
-**AIP-TARPACKAGE-MANIFEST**: In addition to fixity information recorded in the METS file, the AIP COULD include a manifest file (manifest.txt) listing files with MD5 and SHA-256 hashsum.
+to fixity information recorded in the METS file, the AIP COULD include a manifest file (manifest.txt) listing files with MD5 and SHA-256 hashsum.

 The manifest file is a text file containing a list of records separated by two line breaks (two carriage return characters (hexadecimal 0D0D) or two times